fizzwiz/fluent/src/blog/TOC/API overview/core/What.md

 const f = What.as(({ a }) => a * 2).self(['a'], 'b');
 console.log(f.what({ a: 5 })); // -> { a: 5, b: 10 }
 ```

----

-For further examples and use-cases, see [my blog post](https://yourblog.example.com/what-class-usage-guide).